The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-\paragraph{Polynesian sky cultures} Stars and constellations are the most important tool for long-range oceanic navigation for the Polynesians (Hawaii, Maori, Tonga) and outlying islands which are culturally Polynesian (Anuta, Vanuatu), all with ancestry in a common seafaring Polynesian culture.
+\paragraph{Polynesian sky cultures} Stars and constellations are the most important tool for long-range oceanic navigation for the Polynesians (Hawaii, Maori, Tonga), outlying islands which are culturally Polynesian (Anuta, Vanuatu), and others (Caroline, Marshall, Kiribati, Manus), all with ancestry in a common seafaring culture.
 Their knowledge was transmitted orally.
-Some constellations were still known by {\bf Anutan} sailors at the end of the 20th century, and were identified and then drawn during field research in 1972-73 and 1983~\cite{feinberg1988polynesian}.
-The {\bf Hawaiian} ``star lines'' were lost by the 1970s, then reconstructed with help from a Polynesian navigator from another island~\cite{HSL}: a star line is a group of main stars that explicitly connect into lines and simple shapes, some of which point directly to main cardinal points as wayfinding instruments. {\bf Tongan} data is entirely due to a synthesis of the sailing directions written by a high Tongan chief in the late 19th century~\cite{collocott1922tongan}; this report also explains that ``Few if any living Tongans are able to point and name more than a very small proportion of the stars.
-This rapid decay of the old astronomy is doubtless due to the universal use of the mariner's compass''. {\bf Maori} data is due to a synthesis of 19th-century information, plus fieldwork carried out at the end of that century~\cite{orchiston2000polynesian}; ``what is remarkable'', the researcher wrote, ``is that so little was recorded, for 2,500 naked-eye stars were visible to the Maori''.

-The {\bf Vanuatu} data comes from field work with locals on the Tanna island in Vanuatu by an amateur astronomer in 2019, published informally; the researcher also states that ``in many places of Vanuatu this ancestral knowledge is now almost forgotten''~\cite{DMR}.
+Some constellations were still known by {\bf Anuta} sailors at the end of the 20th century, and were identified and then drawn during field research in 1972-83~\cite{feinberg1988polynesian}.
+The {\bf Hawaii} ``star lines'' were lost by the 1970s, then reconstructed with help from a Micronesian navigator~\cite{HSL}: a star line is a group of main stars connected into lines and simple shapes, pointing to main cardinal points. {\bf Tonga} data is a synthesis of the sailing directions written by a high Tongan chief in the late 19th century~\cite{collocott1922tongan}. {\bf Maori} data is a synthesis of 19th-century information and fieldwork~\cite{orchiston2000polynesian}.
+The {\bf Vanuatu} data comes from field work with locals on the Tanna island by an amateur astronomer in 2019, published informally; the researcher also states that ``in many places of Vanuatu this ancestral knowledge is now almost forgotten''~\cite{DMR}.
 This data is an outlier for this geographical region: all constellations represent agricultural concepts.
+The {\bf Marshall} and {\bf Kiribati} data was digitised from language dictionaries which include names and descriptions for constellations, initially written in the 1970s, and updated since~\cite{MEOO,KED}.
+The data for the {\bf Carolines} comes from field work published by 1951~\cite{goodenough1951native} with a later correction of names~\cite{holton2015east}; that for {\bf Manus} is a summary of field work done throughout the 20th century~\cite{hoeppe2000shark}.